lbugnion/sample-azure-general/Doc/functions-http.md

-# Creating an HTTP triggered function
+# Creating and testing an HTTP triggered function

 Now that the application is created, let's add a Function.
 To do this, follow the steps: